 Where it wins: deep, battle-tested LookML models; enterprise governance maturity; and tight Google Cloud integration.

-Where it gets harder: LookML is proprietary syntax versus Cube's SQL-first approach, the model is bound to Looker rather than serving any surface, Gemini is AI added to a platform built for human-drawn dashboards rather than AI-native, and there's no open-source heritage or MCP-style interface.
+Against the test: LookML is proprietary syntax versus Cube's SQL-first approach, the model is bound to Looker rather than serving any surface, Gemini is AI added to a platform built for human-drawn dashboards rather than AI-native, and there's no open-source heritage or MCP-style interface.
 Multi-tenant embedded is possible but less flexible than a layer built for it.
 Brex evaluated LookML and chose Cube.
 If you're weighing a move, see our best Looker alternatives guide.

 Sigma — spreadsheet-first dashboards on the warehouse